079035/079035.github.io/docs/_projects/(4) SCUDEM.md

 ![alt text](https://raw.githubusercontent.com/079035/079035.github.io/master/docs/_projects/scudem/markov.png)

 ## Simulation
-We implemented our simulation through code, and using 100 iterations with the initial sample variables of:
+We implemented our simulation through Python in Jupyter, and using 100 iterations with the initial sample variables of:

 I = 0
 A = 100
 N = 900